opnchaudhary/parasnath.com.np/src/_posts/2016-06-14-fixing-unable-to-find-root-device-in-arch-linux.markdown

 tags: [Linux]
 ---
 ![Arch Linux Logo ](/blog/assets/img/arch-linux-logo.png) After been using Ubuntu/Fedora alternately one after the other for couple of years, I decided to use Arch Linux because of its concept of rolling-release unlike Ubuntu/Fedora.
-So on February 23rd I installed Arch on my system.
-It was working all good till June 11,2016 evening.
+So on February 23rd I installed Arch on my system. <!--more-->It was working all good till June 11,2016 evening.
 When I suddenly bumped into an error when I booted up my system.
 I don't know what cause the error.
 As far as I remember , I forgot the update that was running in my guake terminal last time when I shutdown my computer.
 And then when I came back to turn it on.
 I had this error on my screen:

 ```bash
 Warning: /lib/modules/4.6.2-1-Arch/modules-.devname not found --ignoring